 Sunset starts the action and is a good warm up for the Seminyak nightlife.
 Try the restaurants on the Double Six/Blue Ocean strip for the hubbub of racket ball playing Euros and the buzz of the beach scene.
 Well, it used to be like that, now it’s more full of Indonesian families (sometimes) and a sea of umbrellas and daybeds.
 The restaurants are good enough and the price is right.
 Try Blue Ocean, Pavilion, Zanzibar or Doublesix Rooftop with its sweeping ocean views, are all good.
 Move along the beach north and get a seat at La Plancha or the myriad beach side cafes along that stretch.
 Cheap beers, food, and find exactly what a lot of people coming to Bali are looking for along this stretch of beach.
 Sunset drinks and food are also good at Ku De Ta, Potato Head Beach Club, and W Retreat’s Woo Bar with DJs chilling the tunes and great dining – all in the Petitenget area.
 Further north, down Jl Batubelig you can find an old Bali style sunset beach bar called 707 and next door Il Lido.
 Both spin tasty sounds, 707 is little more party like, and they are always busy with expats and tourists around sunset.
-There are a bunch of other beach bars in that Batubelig area and Tropicola is a more fashionable beachclub along that stretch.
+The new Oyster Dealer Beach Haus is also pretty cool.
 The newly opened Mari Beach Club and Cafe del Mar (further north) is busy every day now and sunset with more house techno flavours and special guest DJ events.

 Dining in Seminyak